darithedev/darithedev/README.md

 - ⚡ Fun fact: ...
 -->

-* 🌱 I’m currently learning CS50x and Kotlin for Android App development
+* 🌱 I’m currently working on back-end development and Android App projects
-* 👯 I’m looking to collaborate on any projects that will help me become a better software developer
+* 👯 I’m looking to collaborate on projects that promote accessibility✨
 * 💬 Ask me about anything :)